nuitrcs/SQL_workshops/intermediate_sql.md

 ### `FULL OUTER JOIN`

-A `FULL OUTER JOIN` is like doing a left and right join at the same time: you get rows that are in both tables, plus rows from both tables that don't match the other table.
+A `FULL OUTER JOIN` is like doing a left and a right join at the same time: you get rows that are in both tables, plus rows from both tables that don't match the other table.

 This join is less commonly used.